Tonevanda/Compiladores/Classes/ANTLR Tutorial/Exercise_2&3.md

 }
 ```

-This 3rd step is necessary because, without it, the program would not know how to deal when encountering a parenthesis expression node otherwise.
+This 3rd step is necessary because, without it, the program would not know what to do when encountering a parenthesis expression node otherwise.